When a Mars Simulation Goes Wrong

 HI-SEAS is a social experiment, and the participants are the lab rats.
 They wear devices to track their vitals, movements, and sleep, answer countless questionnaires about their own behavior and their interactions with others, and journal several times a week about their feelings.

 Meanwhile, the crew lives as much as possible like they are on Mars.
-They eat freeze-dried food, use a composting toilet, take 30-second showers to conserve water, and never step outside without a spacesuit and helmet.
+They eat freeze-dried food, use a composting toilet, take 30-second showers to conserve water, and never step outside without a space suit and helmet.
 They don’t communicate with anyone in real time, not even family.
 An email to mission support or their loved ones takes 20 minutes to get there.
 Receiving a response takes another 20 minutes.
 They’re not allowed to see anyone outside of the mission.

 The habitat is a tight squeeze.
 The ground floor, which includes the kitchen, bathroom, a lab, and exercise spaces, measures 993 square feet.
 The second floor, where the bedrooms are, spans 424 square feet.

-“You really do get the sense, when you’re going to sleep and you’re closing your eyes at night, that this could be a distant planet,” says Ross Lockwood, a physicist from Edmonton, and one of the members of mission two.
+“You really do get the sense, when you’re going to sleep and you’re closing your eyes at night, that this could be a distant planet,” says Ross Lockwood, a physicist from Edmonton, Canada, and one of the members of mission two.
 “This could be Mars.”

 But sometimes, Earth finds a way of sneaking in, of breaking the fuzzy boundary between simulation and reality.

 “Our commander cited part of [the 2011 novel] The Martian.
-I think it was the very first line of The Martian, like, ‘oh, we’re fucked now,’ or something along those lines,” recalled Musilova, an astrobiologist from Slovakia.
+I think it was the very first line of The Martian, like, ‘Oh, we’re fucked now,’ or something along those lines,” recalled Musilova, an astrobiologist from Slovakia.
 “And so we just gave each other a big hug and like, okay, we can do this.”

 The first few days were cloudy, which can be a problem on the volcano.
 The habitat and its systems run on a battery bank that is charged each day through a large solar array on the grounds.
 On cloudy or rainy days, it can be difficult for the batteries to bounce back.
 When this happens, the crew is supposed to suit up, go outside, and turn on a car-sized backup generator that runs on propane.